 Atlantic will bear the entire cost of solicitation, including preparing, assembling, printing and mailing the Notice of Annual Meeting, this Proxy Statement, the Proxy and any additional solicitation materials furnished to stockholders.
 Copies of solicitation materials will be furnished to any brokerage house, fiduciary or custodian holding shares in its name that are beneficially owned by others, so that they may forward the solicitation materials to the beneficial owners.
-To assure that a quorum is present in person or by proxy at the Annual Meeting, Atlantic anticipates causing one of its consultants to solicit Proxies by telephone.
-Atlantic has engaged this consultant to perform various services, including the soliciting of proxies, for total compensation of \$1,500 a month.
+To assure that a quorum is present in person or by proxy at the Annual Meeting, it may be necessary for certain officers, directors, employees or other agents of Atlantic to solicit Proxies by telephone, facsimile, or other means, or in person.
+Atlantic will not compensate those individuals for any such services.
+Atlantic does not presently intend to solicit Proxies other than by mail.

-A letter from Atlantic's President as well as Atlantic's Annual Report on Form 10-KSB for the year ended December 31, 1998 have been mailed with the Notice of Annual Meeting and Proxy Statement to all stockholders entitled to notice of and to vote at the Annual Meeting.
-The President's letter and the Annual Report on Form 10-KSB are not incorporated into this Proxy Statement and are not considered proxy soliciting material.
+Atlantic's Annual Report on Form 10-KSB for the year ended December 31, 1998 (the "Form 10-KSB") have been mailed with the Notice of Annual Meeting and Proxy Statement to all stockholders entitled to notice of and to vote at the Annual Meeting.
+The Annual Report on Form 10-KSB is not incorporated into this Proxy Statement and is not considered proxy soliciting material.